Luitpold Prinz von Bayern: Business activities

-Luitpold is the proprietor and CEO of a brewery located at Kaltenberg Castle (König Ludwig GmbH & Co.
-KG Schlossbrauerei Kaltenberg) which was founded in 1871, and largely extended by him.
-He who also purchased Marthabräu brewery at Fürstenfeldbruck in 1980, where his wheat beer is produced.
-At Kaltenberg he also organizes an annual jousting tournament.
+Luitpold is the proprietor and former CEO of a brewery located at Kaltenberg Castle (König Ludwig GmbH & Co.
+KG Schlossbrauerei Kaltenberg) which was founded in 1871, purchased by his mother in 1955, and largely extended by him.
+He also purchased Marthabräu brewery at Fürstenfeldbruck in 1980, where his wheat beer is produced.
+The breweries are now chaired by employed managers.
+Luitpold also founded the annual jousting tournament Kaltenberger Ritterturnier at Kaltenberg, previously managed by his wife.
+The second son, Heinrich Rudolf (b.
+1986), and his wife now run the event sector, including the event catering.